vilhjalmur12/syllabus-2018/assignments/day08/README.md

 ### Deployment

-Now you can terminate all your instances on AWS since Jenkins will be the one using Terraform to manage our AWS resources from now on.
+Now you can terminate all your **game** instances on AWS since Jenkins will be the one using Terraform to manage our AWS resources from now on.

 Since we do not using any of the commercial solutions that take care of storing and syncing